Josh Phillips (footballer)

-Joshua Phillips (born 17 August 2005) is an English footballer who plays as a forward for Bedford Town on loan from club Luton Town.
+Joshua Phillips (born 17 August 2005) is an English footballer who plays as a forward.
+He is currently a free agent.

 Career

 Born in London, Phillips began his career with the Fulham Academy before joining Luton Town in summer 2023 following a successful trial.

 On 30 October 2024, Phillips joined National League South side Bath City on an initial one-month loan deal.
 Following his return from the loan, he began training with the Luton Town first-team, impressing manager Rob Edwards enough to be given a first-team debut as a late substitute in a 1–0 defeat to Bristol City on 26 December 2024.

 On 22 August 2025, Phillips returned to the National League South, joining Torquay United on a one-month loan deal.
 In October 2025, he joined National League North side Bedford Town on a further one-month loan.

+Phillips was released by Luton Town at the end of the 2025–26 season.